CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 Two parameters must be created for this demonstration to function.
-They may be named whatever you wish and will be referenced when you import the template into CloudFormation, execute `create-stack` using the AWS CLI or when you update your Terraform template file and execute `terraform apply`.
+They may be named whatever you wish and will be referenced when you import the template into CloudFormation, execute `create-stack` using the AWS CLI, or when you update your Terraform template file and execute `terraform apply`.
 You will create one parameter to store the API client ID and one parameter to store the API client secret.